Encoding and Decoding

 where:

-is the position of the encoded letter in the alphabet,
+is the decoded letter, is the position of the encoded letter in the alphabet, is the position of the keyword letter in the alphabet.

 This structured and repeatable process ensures that both encryption and decryption can be performed accurately using the same keyword.